 He was initially lured to the sector by Pierre Schuurmans, a colleague from a previous company, Borderfree, who had a friend at EdgeStone looking for an associate.

 Years later, Schuurmans connected Dowse to another opportunity, to replace him as treasurer of the CVCA in 2016.
-Dowse has since been appointed the CVCA chair for the 2019-2020 fiscal year.
+Dowse has since been appointed the CVCA chair for 2019-2021.

 Dowse says he’s excited and looking forward to helping the organization highlight and advance the contribution the venture capital and private equity sector bring to the broader Canadian economy.